Simple Autism Routine

 Everyone could use a bit of positive reinforcement, and you should let your child know how well they are doing when they get a task done successfully.
 Of course, how you do this depends on your child’s individual nature, but putting gold stars next to a task on your visual schedule or something similar is a great idea.
 Do whatever it is to let them understand that you are proud of them.

 The first couple of days with a new schedule can be challenging for both of you.
 Consistency is key in the beginning, and you need to ensure that you tick off all the steps in order.
 Repeat the routine in the same way every day and remain patient.
-It’s all worth it once your child starts to get the hang of it.
+Once your child starts to get the hang of it, all your hard work will be worth it.

 Once the routine is firmly established, you can start to alter things a little bit at a time.
 Try to involve another family member or caregiver in the routine, or slowly introduce an additional step if you would like.
 As much as a consistent routine is important, it’s also a good idea to get them used to change and transition while they are comfortable, as this will be a valuable tool for the future.